 Our twenty-seventh Poetry Party!
 I select an image and suggest a title and invite you to respond with your poems, words, reflections, quotes, song lyrics, etc. Leave them in the comments or email me and I'll add them to the body of the post as they come in along with a link back to your blog if you have one (not required to participate!)

-I’ll add your contributions all week and then I will draw a name at random on Friday morning from everyone who participates and will send the winner a copy of my zine Season by the Sea: A Contemporary Book of Hours.
+I'll add your contributions all week and then I will draw a name at random on Friday morning from everyone who participates.
 Feel free to take your poem in any direction and then post the image and invitation on your blog and encourage others to come join the party!

 Yesterday Sister Lucy Wynkoop and I had our first book signing for Lectio Divina: Contemplative Awakening and Awareness at St. Placid Priory.
 It was very well attended and the bookstore sold out of the hundred copies they had ordered.
 It was a gift to celebrate the publication, I hadn't really been able to savor the experience until then.
 I realized sitting there in my chair with pen in hand, it was because yesterday we celebrated with the wider community.
 We were with the people who would be reading our writing and that made all of the difference.
 What a joy and privilege to greet each person and offer them blessings.